aerial view of university hall at dusk

 Arnaud Kurze

 Arnaud Kurze, PhD, is Associate Professor of Justice Studies at Montclair State University.
 His scholarly work on transitional justice in the post-Arab Spring world focuses particularly on youth activism, art and collective memory.
-Dr. Kurze is currently a Global Fellow at the Wilson Center in Washington, DC, working on an international digital archives collaboration aimed at improving the visualization of historical documents and data.
-He has published widely including the co-authored books, Justicecraft: Imagining Justice in Times of Conflict (2024) Mapping Global Justice: Perspectives, Cases and Practices (2023), and the co-edited volume, New Critical Spaces in Transitional Justice: Gender, Art & Memory (2019) He has received many awards and fellowships, including Fulbright and the Library of Congress.
+Dr. Kurze is currently a Non-Resident Senior Fellow at the Global Governance Institute in Brussels, working on an issues related to Artificial Intelligence (AI) governance.
+He has published widely including the co-authored books, Mapping Queerness in Times of Uncertainty (2024), Justicecraft: Imagining Justice in Times of Conflict (2024) Mapping Global Justice: Perspectives, Cases and Practices (2023), and the co-edited volume, New Critical Spaces in Transitional Justice: Gender, Art & Memory (2019).
+He has received many awards and fellowships, including Fulbright, the Library of Congress and the Wilson Center.

 Sheetal Ranjan